A few points of turnout can flip a race – SMS lifts it up to 8%.

-Why does SMS work for political campaigns?
+Why SMS works for political campaigns

 Political campaigns operate on the shortest, hardest deadlines in any industry.
 Election Day is fixed and immovable, and the margin between winning and losing often comes down to percentage points of voter turnout.
 Campaign committees, PACs, and ballot measure organizations need to reach voters at scale, segment supporters by priority, and drive action, whether volunteering, donations, or turnout, with urgency and authenticity.
 SMS is uniquely positioned because voters trust messages that feel personal and “from the candidate” rather than institutional, and most texts are read within minutes of delivery.
 Two-way texting also lets campaigns identify volunteer capacity, track pledge-to-action conversion, and orchestrate complex get-out-the-vote operations in real time.
 Because political SMS is one of the most heavily regulated use cases, the program stays opt-in based, captures documented consent at keyword sign-up, carries the right FEC disclaimers, and registers the correct 10DLC use case so messages actually deliver.